 Richmond County schools Superintendent Dana Bedden has confirmed his interest in a similar position in Irving, Texas.

-"Recently, I was recruited for an opportunity in Texas," Bedden said in an e-mail Tuesday night.
+"Recently, I was recruited for an opportunity in Texas," Bedden said in an e-mail tonight.
 "Given the advice of my counsel and acting in the best interest of myself and my family, I responded and submitted my credentials in January.
 As part of the selection process, Texas school officials conducted a site visit at the RCSS this past week.

 "I have received no offers nor made any decisions regarding my future as Superintendent."

 Although Bedden's e-mail does not mention Irving specifically, he said in an education blog on The Dallas Morning News Web site today that he had applied for the superintendent's job there and that officials from the Irving district visited Augusta on Monday.